-During the three months ended February 29, 2012, the Corporation invested \$17,060 in a restricted cash account, pursuant to its land use agreement with a work camp provider.
+During H1, 2012, the Corporation invested \$34,278 in a restricted cash account, pursuant to its land use agreement with a work camp provider.
 These funds are invested for the purpose of future funding of Poplar Creek pit reclamation costs.
+As well, the Corporation invested \$50,000 in restricted cash to defray future reclamation costs for land disturbance to date at its House River pit.
 There was no investment in restricted cash during the comparative period.